 The flow of this website is fresh and clear, which gives a great feel overall as users navigate throughout it.
 This is something very important to implement as it ultimately results in visitors coming back to visit the site again as well as keeping users moving through instead of clicking out of it.

 Eckhart achieves a harmonious balance through the use of pictures and color scheme throughout his site, translating his topic well.
 Pages see a mix of his presence, tranquil city skylines and contrasting shots of nature all working together.
 This website conveys the essence of the brand and ethos of the speaker in a concise, seamless way.

-The key takeaway here is staying true to your brand, don’t overdo it.
+The key takeaway here is staying true to your brand; don’t overdo it.
 This is embodied fully with all the content working together to immerse users into the platform.
-Another great feature is the easy to use layout of the website which further compliments the feel as users explore the site.
+Another great feature is the easy-to-use layout of the website which further complements the feel as users explore the site.

 T. Harv Eker